About the programme

 National Problem Solving Conference

-In March 2019, we will hold a three-day conference to explore problem solving and demand reduction initiative across the police force, and its partners.
+The three-day national conference will take place between 27-29 March 2019, to explore problem solving and demand reduction initiatives across the police force, and its partners.
 Conferences highlights include:

 - The re-introduction of the Tilley Awards